mtrevi/Kaggle_2015_ECML-PKDD/README.md

 - `--split <float>` : defines the percentage of split for the training set.
 In general this value is aroung 75% (_i.e._, 75% of the routes will be part of the training set), however due to the huge amount of data, currently the test set is limited to a maximum of $500$ entries (to remove this limitation is extremely easy—just a couple of lines in the `runExperiment.py`).

 ###### Example of multiple execution
 In order to execute everything on a single, and limited, machine such as a laptop, I recommend to take a sample of the train.csv.
-In the following example with 'train.1k.csv' I just toke the first $1000$ rows.
+In the following example with 'train.1k.csv' I just toke the first $1000$ rows, you can use it since it has been uploaded in the `data` folder.

 ``` bash
 python runExperiments.py --train data/train.1k.csv --bbox data/train.1k.bbox.p --out train.1k-pred.mt.csv --max-airport-distance 2 --max-distance 1.5 --max-loop-distance 2 --max-var .5 --bbox-tolerance 0.05 --last_cells 0 --topn 4 --magnitude 2,4,5 -p --cpu 5 -d --split 0.75